Home > Frequently Asked Questions

 Can other Health Sciences students study abroad-away?

-All other Health Sciences students have the opportunity to participate in study abroad-away programs during winter and spring breaks as well as the summer.
+All other Health Sciences students have the opportunity to participate in study abroad-away programs during the summer.

 How much does it cost to study abroad-away?